-I have been reading it as I explored Tokyo and found that Tokyo, despite being a massive city – almost the entire population of Canada fits in Tokyo – remains a very functional, intimate and highly enjoyable city.
+I have been reading it as I explored Tokyo and found that Tokyo, despite being a massive city – almost the entire population of Canada fits in Tokyo and its vicinity – remains a very functional, intimate and highly enjoyable city.
 Walking the streets of Tokyo, you will stumble upon very small businesses occupying microspaces.
 I found the breath of the businesses and spaces pretty mind-boggling, and looking at an explanation, I came across a passage in Jorge Almazan’s interview in Bloomberg:

 JM: There are a number of reasons small business in Tokyo is so vibrant.
 A huge one that you can look at cities around the world and ask is how many flexible microspaces are available across your city.
 By microspaces, I mean small little nooks and crannies in the commercial or residential sectors of the city that you can do a lot of different things with and don’t need to pay a huge amount of money in rent.